SandyHao/EC544_Project2019Spring_FPGA-ML/readme.md

 The basic CNN is used to do dichotomy

+We also try to explore model from https://pytorch.org/docs/stable/torchvision/models.html

+These are models that have and complete layers and pretrained weights.

 we can pruning layer by layer or use a general judgement to cut weights near zero

 the second method is more useful when dealing with DNN or other complicated networks